stephenhchen/stephenhchen.github.io/instructions.md

 README.md

 ## Updating about page
 You can plug in different contact for the about page at `content/_index.md`.
-For styling help, contact the webmaster ;-D
+For styling changes, contact the webmaster ;-D

 ## Add a new blog post
 Go to the project root and type: